Sophie-c-h/gpsmartr/README.md

 <!-- badges: end -->

-The goal of gpsmartr is to illustrate the geographic profiling method described in Curtis-Ham et al (2022): the Geographic Profiling: Suspect Mapping and Ranking Technique (GP-SMART).
+The goal of gpsmartr is to illustrate the geographic profiling method described in Curtis-Ham et al (2022), the Geographic Profiling: Suspect Mapping and Ranking Technique (GP-SMART).
 The goal of GP-SMART is to support geographic profiling in police investigations, by mapping and ranking suspects for an input crime, based on the location and attributes of the suspects’ activity locations (nodes).
-Users should read that paper before using gpsmartr and its operational use is at the user’s own risk.
-Accuracy outside the test data used to develop the method (as described in the paper) is not guaranteed.
+Users should read that paper before using gpsmartr.
+Its operational use is at the user’s own risk; accuracy outside the test data used to develop the method (as described in the paper) is not guaranteed.

 The functions in gpsmartr require the user to have a) an input crime and